About GOAL at University of Northern Colorado

-GOAL stands for "Go On And Learn" and is a fully-inclusive, 4 year, certificate program for students with mild intellectual and/or developmental disabilities to attend courses and live on campus at the University of Northern Colorado.
+GOAL stands for "Go On And Learn" and is a fully-inclusive, 4 year, certificate program for students with intellectual and/or developmental disabilities to attend courses and live on campus at the University of Northern Colorado.

 Students enrolled in GOAL register for two, inclusive, traditional University of Northern Colorado courses and one, GOAL course each semester.